Dihedral group of order 8: Normal subgroups

-There are four proper non-trivial normal subgroups:
+A subgroup is called normal if it contains all of the conjugates of its elements.
+Both of the groups of rotations, as well as the dihedral groups of order 4, are normal subgroups.
+The four subgroups generated by a single reflection are not normal.

-The three order-four subgroups are normal, as is the group generated by the central symmetry.
+For a normal subgroup, the left and right cosets coincide, and the cosets themselves form a quotient group.

 This version of the Cayley table shows one of these normal subgroups, shown with a red background.
 In this table r means rotations, and f means flips.
 Because this subgroup is normal, the left coset is the same as the right coset.